estafette/estafette.io/content/getting-started/github-integration/_index.md

 Ensure you have either [Github login]({{< relref "github-login" >}}) or [Google login]({{< relref "google-login" >}}) configured and set yourself as administrator.

+NOTE: Github login and Github integration aren't the same thing.
+They use different types of Github apps behind the scenes.
+You can mix and match Github login with other types of integration and vice versa.

 ## Configure Estafette

 In order for Estafette's Github integration to work ensure the Helm installation has the following `values.yaml` values file: